UPDATE 21-Saudi airman in U.S. for training suspected in deadly shooting at Florida naval base

 Senator Rick Scott of Florida called for a full review of U.S. military programs training foreign nationals on U.S. soil.
 "We shouldn't be providing military training to people who wish to harm us," Scott wrote on Twitter.

 The Pensacola base, near Florida's border with Alabama, is a major training site for the Navy and employs about 16,000 military and 7,400 civilian personnel, according to its website.
-Military personnel are normally restricted from carrying weapons on U.S. bases unless they are part of their daily duties.
-Nonetheless bases have seen deadly mass shootings before, including one in Ford Hood, Texas, in 2009 that left 13 dead and one at the Washington Navy Yard in 2013 that killed 12.
-(Additional reporting by Jonathan Allen and Maria Caspani in New York, Brendan O'Brien in Chicago, Idrees Ali, Jonathan Landay and Mark Hosenball in Washington, Phil Stewart in Simi Valley, California and Dan Whitcomb in Culver City, California; Writing by Andrew Hay and Dan Whitcomb; Editing by Daniel Wallis, Bill Tarrant & Shri Navaratnam)
+Military personnel is normally restricted from carrying weapons on U.S. bases unless they are part of their daily duties.
+Nonetheless, bases have seen deadly mass shootings before, including one in Ford Hood, Texas, in 2009 that left 13 dead and one at the Washington Navy Yard in 2013 that killed 12.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)